Haveadream1/tic-tac-toe/README.md

 ## Todo :
 2. CSS
-* Separate section using comments
-* Review grey color
 * Add images for bots and players
-* Expand the grid
 3. JS
 * Use less global code
 * Implement a Gameboard object and store the array inside